 Community education will accompany this Plan so that all stakeholders have a clear understanding of the value of native vegetation on roadsides and their responsibilities in relation to any work that may impact on roadsides.
 By gaining a better understanding of the issues relating to biodiversity conservation, improving practices and implementing simple processes, the Edward River Council can improve its environmental performance, increase efficiencies and reduce costs.
-The Community Roadside Vegetation Management Handbook and the Community Roadside Vegetation Management Handbook and the community roadside vegetation more the education process by providing important information to the community about roadside management and guidelines for activities on roadsides as well as when and who to contact when activities require a permit.
+The Community Roadside Vegetation Management Handbook and the Community Roadside Vegetation Management Community Information Sheet initiates the education process by providing important information to the community about roadside management and guidelines for activities on roadsides as well as when and who to contact when activities require a permit.